azurecitadel/azurecitadel.github.io/labs/kubernetes/part4.md

   teaser: containers.png
 ---

+{% include toc.html %}

 ## Overview
-In the previous module we connected directly to our data API pod using port forwarding and we also linked that service to a MonogDB database using the IP address of the pod it was running in. **Both these approaches are extremely bad practice, and should not be used when working with Kubernetes.**
+In the previous module we connected directly to our data API pod using port forwarding and we also linked that service to a MonogDB database using the IP address of the pod it was running in. **Both these approaches are bad practice, and should not be used when deploying real apps in production scenarios.**

 Why?
 In Kubernetes IP addresses and pod names are never fixed, pods are both ***fungible*** and also ***mortal**, they should be considered effectively ephemeral.
 Here are some reasons:
 - When scaling deployments to multiple replicas, how can we know the IP address or name of the pod?
 As there will be many